mbunge/mbunge.github.io/_posts/2017-08-05-application-logic-done-right.markdown

 Typically small http applications does only have to manage HTTP communication on top of a tiny MVC-Framework.
 A client performs a request, which is handled by a controller.
 The controller invoke the **model** and assigens the result data to a **view**.
 The **controller** converts the view into a response and delivers the response back to the client.

-Enterprise applications are often accessible via HTTP, Sockets, RPC, CLI or any other interface.
-MVC is still present but requests and responses needs to be handled in the way of their interface requirements.
+Web based enterprise applications are often accessible via different user interfaces through protocols like HTTP, Sockets, RPC, CLI.
+The Model-View-Controller is still present as a user-interface pattern.
+But requests and responses needs to be handled in the way of their interface requirements.

 We don't want to write the same logic for each required interfaces.
 Furthermore we don't want to test and maintain code for each required interfaces.
 We want to write, test and maintain reusable source code at a central point of the application eco-system.

-I show you how to organize reusable, testable and maintainable source code with business logic.
+I show you how to organize encapuled, reusable, testable and maintainable source code with business logic.

 # Business logic